stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 _Xcode Command Line Tools_ package.

 Once you have the compiler that is provided by Xcode, you can use [Homebrew](http://brew.sh/) to install everything else that you need.
-Homebrew itself manages packages for command-line tools and services.
-The [Cask](https://caskroom.github.io/) extension to Homebrew enables you to install graphical desktop applications.

 ## Getting Xcode